Bronwen27/README-Creator/README.md

-# README-Creator
+# My Project
-A README generator app that creates a README from user input.
+This is a description of my project.